sim0n00ps/OF-DL/docs/docs/running-the-program.md

 The `Edit config.json` option allows you to change the config from within the program.

 The `Change logging level` option allows you to change the logging level that the program uses when writing logs to files in the `logs` folder.

+The `Logout and Exit` option allows you to remove your authentication from OF-DL.
+This is useful if you use multiple OnlyFans accounts.

 After you have made your selection the content should start downloading.
 Content is downloaded in this order: